oxfordinternetinstitute/oxonfair/README.md

 Note that the labeled attribute is used to evaluate fairness, and the use of the inferred attributes are tuned to optimize fairness with respect to the labeled attributes.
 This means that even if the inferred attributes are not that accurate, they can be still used to enforce fairness, albeit with a drop in performance.

-To make it easier to use inferred attributes, we provide a helper function:
+To make it easier to use inferred attributes, we provide a helper function for autogluon:

     predictor, attribute_pred = fair.inferred_attribute_builder(train_data, 'class', 'sex')